DBFBlackbull/wow-macros/Vanilla 1.12/Warrior-macros.md

 ```
 /script CastSpellByName("Bloodrage"); UseInventoryItem(13);
 ```
 Use Start auto attack, use Charge.
-If you are in combat and have a shield on, switch to Defensive Stance (Shield must be on slot 30)
+If you are in combat and have a shield on, switch to Defensive Stance **Requirement:**
+- `Shield` must be on actionbar slot `30`
 ```
 /run local inCombat=UnitAffectingCombat("player");if not IsCurrentAction(40) then UseAction(40);end; CastSpellByName("Charge"); if inCombat and IsEquippedAction(30) then CastSpellByName("Defensive Stance");end;
 ```